 just what the TV director wants you to see.

-It was rookie pitcher Luis Severino who set of the win for the twenty seven time world champions, who still required a couple more victories to seal a wild card place in the end of season play-offs.
+It was rookie pitcher Luis Severino who set up the win for the twenty-seven-time world champions, who still required a couple more victories to seal a wild-card place in the end-of-season play-offs.
 Severino fired six scoreless innings as the Chicago batters struggled.

 Severino was rested with Justin Wilson taking his place on the mound.
-Avisail Garcia got the White Sox back into the game with a home run, but Yankees did not take lone to reassert their authority.
+Avisail Garcia got the White Sox back into the game with a home run, but the Yankees did not take long to reassert their authority.

-It was rookie pitcher Luis Severino who set of the win for the twenty seven time world champions, who still required a couple more victories to seal a wild card place in the end of season play-offs.
+It was rookie pitcher Luis Severino who set up the win for the twenty-seven-time world champions, who still required a couple more victories to seal a wild-card place in the end-of-season play-offs.
 Severino fired six scoreless innings as the Chicago batters struggled.

 Severino was rested with Justin Wilson taking his place on the mound.
-Avisail Garcia got the White Sox back into the game with a home run, but Yankees did not take lone to reassert their authority.
+Avisail Garcia got the White Sox back into the game with a home run, but the Yankees did not take long to reassert their authority.

-Frank Sinatra’s New York New York boomed out as Yankees
+Frank Sinatra’s New York, New York boomed out as the Yankees

 sealed the win, not needing to bat in the 9th inning.
 I had loved every minute

-of it and decided that Yankees were the team for me.
+of it and decided that the Yankees were the team for me.

 I